Open-Transactions/protocol-docs/docs/OTContract.md

 * First character of the Master-Credential Id
 * First character of the Sub-Credential Id

 This tag aids the signature verification process.
-If the
+If the meta-data doesn't match the key information gathered from the Nym's sub-credential, the verification fails.

-# Notes and open questions
+# Notes

 ## Deserialization